Avoid a NetSuite Nightmare: What You Need to Know for a Smooth ERP Adoption

 Mosaic Integrations Empower More Strategic Financial Planning and Analysis

 NetSuite integrations enable more than just a smoother data migration process during implementation.
-Mosaic integrates your new NetSuite solution with your other critical information systems, including your CRM, HR system, billing systems to empower more strategic financial planning and analysis (FP&A).
+Mosaic integrates your new NetSuite solution with your other critical information systems, including your CRM, HR system, and billing systems, to empower more strategic financial planning and analysis (FP&A).

 Solutions like QuickBooks and the NetSuite platform support accounting processes first and foremost—not financial planning and analysis.
 So, even after you’ve gone live with NetSuite, it would typically take an FP&A analyst to go through and continue mapping data in a way that supports forecasting and modeling needs.

 We built Mosaic to fill the gap between accounting processes and more forward-thinking strategic finance and help companies unlock competitive advantages with financial data.
 Our NetSuite integration merges ERP system data with real-time actuals from your other critical business systems.
 Instead of having an analyst waste time mapping data, you get at-a-glance insight into key metrics for your SaaS company like: